astridjerald/react-todo/README.md

-# ReactJS, MySQL, Flask Todo List
+# ReactJS Todo List with Auth
-A todo list sample application with MySQL, ReactJS, Flask
+A todo list React app complete with Auth.